dhruvd22/data_generator/README.md

 This is a lightweight, but seriously capable pipeline that automates turning your PostgreSQL database into a goldmine of NL ↔ SQL pairs, schema docs, and validated queries — all ready for fine-tuning or evaluating large language models.

-**What It Actually Does**
+## What It Actually Does

-Inspects your database schema to get table structure, DDLs, relationships etc.
+    1.Inspects your database schema to get table structure, DDLs, relationships etc.

-Builds natural language prompts using templates (Jinja-based) to generate SQL via OpenAI, using function-calling or chat API.
+    2.Builds natural language prompts using templates (Jinja-based) to generate SQL via OpenAI, using function-calling or chat API.

-Multiple “phases” of generation:
+    3.Multiple “phases” of generation:
       • builtins: single table, showcasing individual SQL functions
       • schema_docs: Q/A pairs that explain your schema in NL
+      • sample_data: export anonymized sample rows
+      • schema_relationship: discover/infer relationships among tables
       • single_table: queries on one table
       • joins: queries that combine multiple tables

-• complex_sqls: more elaborate joins and queries suggested by the model itself

-• sample_data: export anonymized sample rows

-• schema_relationship: discover/infer relationships among tables

-Validates generated SQL via EXPLAIN (so queries at least make sense from the planner’s perspective).
+      • complex_sqls: more elaborate joins and queries suggested by the model itself 3.Validates generated SQL via EXPLAIN (so queries at least make sense from the planner’s perspective).
 Optionally runs a “critic” that attempts to fix bad SQL.

-Outputs everything into JSONL datasets ready for fine-tuning or evaluation.
+    4.Outputs everything into JSONL datasets ready for fine-tuning or evaluation.

-**Strengths**
+## Strengths
     • Modular, phased approach means you can pick which parts you need (cheaper and faster to generate subsets).
     • SQL validation + critic gives more trust that the generated SQL isn’t garbage.
     • Anonymised examples help avoid leaking sensitive data.
     • Clean modular structure: schema loader, prompt builder, dataset writer all separated.

-**Limitations**
+## Limitations
     • Currently supports PostgreSQL only.
     • Dependent on OpenAI prompts; complex schemas may stretch its limits.
     • “Critic fix” is optional; bad SQL can still sneak through.

 [![Tests](https://img.shields.io/badge/tests-pytest-blue)](./tests)
 ![Python](https://img.shields.io/badge/python-3.12+-blue)